christofolo/christofolo.github.io/musictheory.md

 __Definition of "note"__: A note is a named pitch.
 When you hear the sound produced by an instrument, that is a pitch.
 We've given names to these pitches by using letters of the alphabet.

-## Part 2: Consonance in music means there are only 12 note names
+## Chapter 2: Consonance in music means there are only 12 note names

 You'll continue to notice this effect of consonance when you play any of the open strings and then play the 12th fret of that same string.
 The pitch at the 12th fret is in perfect consonance with the pitch of that same open string.

 The 12th fret, therefore, gets the same note name.
 However, it is a note that is an __octave__ higher.
+This is why that fret gets a special marker - the double dots.

 Did you try out the tone generator?
 A pitch that has twice the frequency of another is exactly one octave higher.
 A pitch that has half the frequency of another is one octave lower.

 ![ ]({{ site.baseurl }}/images/eadgbe.png){: .mx-auto.d-block :}

 Without knowing the names of all the notes on the guitar, you can play the note that is an octave higher.
 For example, play the note on the 3rd fret of the E string.
 3 + 12 = 15.
 So next play the 15th fret of the E string.
 Notice that the note at the 15th fret sounds like a lighter shade of the note at the 3rd fret.
-When you learn the name of the note at the 3rd fret, you will also know the name of the note that is 12 frets higher at the 15th fret.
+Eventually you will learn the letter name of the note at the 3rd fret and therefore automatically know the letter name of the 15th fret.

 ![ ]({{ site.baseurl }}/images/3-to-15.png){: .mx-auto.d-block :}
 *The dots above the 12th fret help you know what you are playing.
 They are the same notes but just an octave higher.
 For example, the first dot above the 12th fret (15th fret) has the same note name as the 3rd fret.*